Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 ## Things you should know

+### New Identity Overrides will only apply to the Edge API

+After the migration, any new Identity Overrides you apply to flag values for specific Identities will only be applied to the Edge API.

 ### Increment and Decrement endpoints are deprecated

 You probably didn't know these existed though, right?